org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 tags: [howto, spatial diversity, cooperative communication, robustness, data rate, performance boost]
 ---

 Spatial diversity techniques that are used in terrestrial networks usually utilize multiple antennas on the same device to improve link quality and reliability.
 Similarly, having multiple hydrophones/transducers on the same underwater node might help with the same but comes with the cost of a significant increase in the size due to the spatial separation that might be needed between transducers.
-Although it has proved and delivered tangible benefits to the end-user in the terrestrial wireless networks,  much is not talked about practical spatial diversity systems in underwater wireless networks.
 Can we exploit a similar technique to make underwater wireless networks faster and more reliable and make that long-range communication link "just work"?
 With the capability to exploit distributed spatial diversity, yes you can!

 ### What's the key idea involved in distributed spatial diversity ?